ashishexee/cph-vscode-extension-leetcode/README.md

 - **Fetch LeetCode Problems**: Quickly fetch problem statements and test cases.
 - **Run Test Cases**: Execute your code against provided test cases and see the results instantly.
 - **Solution File Management**: Automatically generate and manage solution files.
-- **Error Handling**: Detailed error messages to help you debug your code.
+- **Error Handling**: Detailed error messages to help you debug your code with Expected and Actual results.
-- **Feature to edit/add extra test cases**:User can add extra test cases for testing.
 - **Panel for running commands**:User can use the panel that is present on the left side to run command instead of using command panel(also added key bindings to all commands).

-![Features]
+- **Edit Testcases or add more test cases**: User can either edit/add/delete testcases by going to the directory where the testcases file are saved by using "Get I/O File Directory".

 ## Installation